edsu/diary/README.md

 ---

+## 6/30/2023

+Dear Diary,
+Today, my journey to the *panhandle* was quite an adventure.
+I met an elderly *ladyship* of admirable *haughtiness* in her *fitful* way.
+She was quick, yet *unaltered*, in her judgements while carrying the aura and prestige of her station.
+She spoke in a *briefer* tone than most, maybe a remnant of her *governing* days. *Wulf*, a young lad from *Brasail*, was busy *snatchin*' away at his apple, seemingly *unprejudiced* by all the commotion.
+I also crossed paths with the renowned *Prochorus*, still indulging in his *simplified* lifestyle that almost *vegetates* in comparison to the frivolity around him. *Carroll* was in the corner, *locke*d in a discussion, his passion rivalling a fervour in wanting to *repeal* some old law. *Cris* *Locke*, the famous writer, caught my attention for a while, his narrative eloquence captivating the room.
+A day full of characters and charm indeed.

 ## 6/29/2023

 Finally made it to *Samford* after a long drive in the *trailer*.
 The beautiful *Vallagh* *Davis* park, as always, breathed a sense of tranquility mixed with the *manfulness* of nature.
 Feeling *pained* by the regret of not visiting soon enough, I at the same time found joy in the little things— picking a *basketful* of charming *chrysalides*, *tousled* by the wind dancing playfully around the *turritts*.
 The sweet, innocent *doles* that kids shared reminded me of the chrysalis turning into butterflies.
 Met a man named *Dugas*, who seemed pretty occupied with the *entrenchments*, suggested the significance of *transcriber* in recording nature's evolution. *Heigh*, his love for nature was far-reaching.
 The park, after all, thrives on moments like these.
 The fresh *oxygen* filled my lungs with an *occurrent* warmth and peace, a feeling I've yearned for lately.
 Duly *credited*, this diary entry for helping me recapitulate this unforgettable day.